This infection commonly starts at the edge of the nail and spreads to the middle, making it brownish or yellowish, brittle and thick.

 Doctors may not prescribe them for people who are taking certain medications, congestive heart failure, or those with liver problems.

 Other side effects include headaches, loss of taste, itching, and diarrhea (3).

 - Nail removal: For severe nail infections, your doctor may suggest removing the affected nail.
 A new nail will slowly grow back and may take a year to completely replace the old one.
 This surgery may be combined with antifungal nail polish to treat the nail bed.

 Follow these useful tips to eliminate fungal infection on nails successfully.

 - Trim nails regularly.
 This will alleviate pressure and pain on the nail bed.
 It will also allow antifungal creams to reach under the nail.

 - Keep your feet clean and dry.
 Wash your feet at least twice a day with soap and warm water.
 Dry them thoroughly.

 - Avoid ill-fitting shoes.
 Shoes that are too tight put trauma on your toenails.
-It also increases the level of moisture, allowing fungus to grow.
+It also increases the level of moisture, allowing the fungus to grow.
 Wear proper shoes made of breathable materials.

 - Apply topical treatments daily.
-To completely get rid of infection, it is important to apply topical medications or home remedies daily.
+To completely get rid of the infection, it is important to apply topical medications or home remedies daily.